 Behind Chambana Weather | Meteorologist Andrew Pritchard

 I never stood a chance.
-I suppose I feared storms for a couple years of my life.
+I suppose I feared thunderstorms for a couple of years of my life.
 Around age 2, I was awakened by a nighttime thunderstorm.
-My parents grabbed their crying toddler and took him onto the porch of my grandparent's home in rural Aledo, IL to watch the driving rain, bright lightning and loud thunder.
+My parents scooped their crying toddler from bed and took me onto the porch of my grandparent's home in the small Midwest town of Aledo, IL.
+From the safety of my parents' lap on that porch swing, I watched the driving rain, bright lightning, and loud thunder.
 They didn't seem to bother me after that.
+From then on when storms rolled in, you could find me in the yard with my dad, both of us craning our necks back, staring up at the sky, often "looking for rotation".
+My young mind couldn't fathom what the clouds spinning in a circle might look like.

 My dad always had an interest in severe storms and tornadoes.
-He was a storm spotter as a young adult, and his stories of his first tornadoes kept me on the edge of my childhood seat.
+He was a storm spotter for Champaign County ESDA as a young adult, and the stories of his first tornadoes kept me on the edge of my childhood seat.

-My path was further solidified when my dad friended the new Chief Meteorologist in town, Ed Kieser, at WILL AM 580/FM 90.9.
-Ed became a local weather celebrity who also had a passion for severe weather, and specifically tornadoes.
+My path was further solidified when my dad friended the new Chief Meteorologist in town, Ed Kieser, at WILL-AM 580/FM 90.9.
+Ed became a local weather celebrity who also had a passion for severe weather, specifically tornadoes.
 Are you catching a theme here?
 Their powers combined to create a tornado-obsessed child who spent more time watching tornado videos on VHS and Beta tapes than watching cartoons.
+Ed would eventually give me my first part-time job as his weather office assistant at WILL.

-My parents bought me a little Kodak 110 camera to play around with when I was 6 or 7, but I wanted more.
-I took on a daily newspaper delivery job, a paperboy, if you will, and saved away my money until I could buy my own 35mm film SLR, and then my own Sony 8mm camcorder.
+My parents bought me a little Kodak 110 camera to play around with when I was 6 or 7, but I quickly wanted more.
+I took on a daily newspaper delivery job, a paperboy, if you will, and saved away my money until I could buy my own 35mm film SLR.
+When I was 12 I decided I wanted to be able to rewatch the storms I was witnessing and saved up my money for a Sony 8mm camcorder.
 It was time to go!

 My dad and Ed Kieser would go off with the folks in the Dept of Atmospheric Sciences at the University of Illinois in search of tornadoes which left me devastated every single time.
 "Wait until you're 18!" they told me.
 When you're a 12 or 13-year-old kid, your 18th birthday feels like an eternity away.
 I still got my fix, filming storms that rolled into Champaign-Urbana from the garage, and then compiling little highlight flicks using my camera and multiple VCRs plugged into each other to share with family and friends.

-...And 15, 20 years later, I guess I'm still doing the same thing.
-The only difference is, time did pass, and I now have the luxury of meeting the storm out on the prairie rather than pleading with the sky to send the action to my driveway.
+...And now 15, 20 years later, I guess I'm still doing the same thing.
+The only difference is, time did pass, and I now have the luxury of meeting the storm out on the prairie rather than pleading with the sky to send the action to my backyard.

-While I'm not out observing the weather in the open, I'm forecasting it from the office.
-My day job is Senior Meteorologist for Nutrien Ag Solutions, working in our Champaign, IL office.
-I also independently operate Chambana Weather, providing local weather information for Champaign-Urbana and surrounding communities.
+I continue to independently operate Chambana Weather, providing local weather information for Champaign-Urbana and surrounding communities.
 I provide daily weather forecasts and live severe weather coverage for Illinois Public Media, WILL AM 580/FM 90.9, (Central Illinois' NPR).
+Our coverage of the December 10th, 2021 tornado outbreak won an Edward R. Murrow Award for breaking news coverage.
 I also work closely with local school districts and the County Emergency Management Agency in severe weather preparedness efforts.

 I am truly living my best life.